For some in Ottawa, affording the products needed to manage their monthly menstrual cycles can be difficult.

 “I love that menstrual equity is on the docket.
 I love that we’re talking about it,” she said.
 “I think it’s too bad that [the province] didn’t talk to people who are already working to address this, because I think they could have learned a lot.”

-Sarah Chun, a former student trustee with the Thames Valley District School Board in London, Ont., and the pioneer of the pilot program that inspired the ministry’s period equity plan, says there is more work to be done.
+Sarah Chun, a former student trustee with the Thames Valley District School Board in London, Ont., and the pioneer of the pilot program that inspired the ministry’s period equity plan, said there is more work to be done.

 “If [access to products] is stopping [menstruators] from getting their education or accessing public spaces, that is a need that needs to be met by the government and our society,” Chun said.